kevinolega/callcentertrainingtips/_posts/2012-09-25-six-things-hired.md

 ### 4. I made new friends

 Both of the girls I was with when I applied didn't join me on the fourth day.
 One of them got hired and one of them just gave up.
-We weren't that close because I just met them through a friend in a random late night drinking session.
+We weren't that close because I just met them through a friend in a random late-night drinking session.
 Despite that I had to get hired so I went out on my own.
 I was a chain smoker then.
 I was trying to copy Tyler Durden (Brad Pitt) from the movie Fight Club.
 So I made friends with people who worked in the call center and the cute girls beside me in the applicant's waiting area.
 I strategically seated myself to the cutest one or the person whom I feel had the highest chance of getting hired.
 I told them it was my first time to look for work then we swapped tips, notes, experiences and most importantly what call center companies we've applied at already and it's location.
 That way I never ran out of places to go to.
 I went down to smoke with them within interviews.
 I met a few who were really pretty and some of them became my friends.
 In fact one of the girls I met was the one who coded my first few websites for close to free and I'm forever thankful for her help.

 ### 5. I kept asking for help

-Whenever I get the chance I would tell my interviewer or some call center employee in the smoking area that it was my first time looking gor work and I was hoping they could give me some tips.
-They would then give me a short list of things to imporve that I would then practice to get better.
+Whenever I get the chance I would tell my interviewer or some call center employee in the smoking area that it was my first time looking for work and I was hoping they could give me some tips.
+They would then give me a short-list of things to improve that I would then practice to get better.

 I would also ask interview tips from people I looked up to that had awesome jobs and learned from them.